picasa/picasa/README.md

 #### Work

 I'm a scientist working for the French National Institute of Agricultural Research (INRAE).
 I use computational and modelling approaches to understand how crops interact with their environments.
-I develop tools concerning the agricultural extension sector, to improve the management of the cultivated genetic material.
+I am exploring how community ecology principles and crop modeling can help to understand less controlled and more species-varied cropping systems.
 You can find additional information on my work and publications on my [ORCID](https://orcid.org/0000-0001-7225-936X) and [scholar](https://scholar.google.fr/citations?user=pUJ5yisAAAAJ&hl=fr) pages.

 #### Play